cmac1000/pseudemys-nelsoni/README.md

 # What is this?

-An demo web application that gives you the valuable opportunity to schedule turtle deliveries to the moons of Jupiter.
+A demo web application that gives you the valuable opportunity to schedule turtle deliveries to the moons of Jupiter.

 Example running here: [chrismacdonald.pro/pseudemys-nelsoni](http://chrismacdonald.pro/pseudemys-nelsoni/)